 There are few natural substances that are more flexible and more effective for dental treatments than propolis.
 Propolis has powerful protective and regenerative properties that make it appropriate for many purposes in dentistry–and studies show that it can significantly improve your results without introducing synthetic chemicals.
-As part of our holistic dentistry practice, we promote the use of natural remedies like propolis when appropriate.
+As part of our holistic dentistry practice in Rochester, NY, we promote the use of natural remedies like propolis when appropriate.

 What Is Propolis?